Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-Let $X$ be a compact space, $D\subseteq X$ be a dense subset, and let us fix a continuous function \lbldeq FixH where $\circle $ denotes the unit circle.
-We should remark that we are not requiring that $h$ extend to a continuous function on $X$, and in fact all of the fun resides on the failure of such an extension to exist.
-Define and put $Y=\overline {H(D)}$.
-In other words, $Y$ is the closure of the graph of $h$.
+where $\circle $ denotes the unit circle.
+We should remark that we are not requiring $h$ to extend to a continuous function on $X$, and in fact all of the fun resides on the failure of such an extension to exist.
+Define